 NT Legal Services

-CAAFLU provides culturally sensitive legal and support services to Aboriginal and Torres Strait Islander individuals who have experienced or are currently facing domestic and family violence or sexual assault.
+CAAFLU offers culturally sensitive legal and support services to Aboriginal and Torres Strait Islander individuals who have experienced or are currently confronting domestic and family violence or sexual assault.

 We Provide